Front panel controls and indicators can appear in silver, modern, classic, or system style.

-Right-click a ring control and select Edit Items from the shortcut menu to add items to the list from which you can select in the control.
+Right-click a ring control and select Edit Items from the shortcut menu to add items to the ring control list in the control.
 The order of the items in the Edit Items page of the Ring Properties dialog box determines the order of the items in the control.
-You also can configure the ring control so users can enter numeric values not already associated with any entries in the list of items defined for the control by right-clicking the ring control and select Allow Undefined Values from the shortcut menu.
+You also can configure the ring control so users can enter numeric values not already associated with any entries in the list of items defined for the control.

 To enter an undefined value in the ring control at run time, click the control, select <Other> from the shortcut menu, enter a numeric value in the digital display that appears, and press the <Enter> key.
 The undefined value appears in the ring control in angle brackets.
-LabVIEW does not add the undefined value to the list of items from which you can select in the control.
+LabVIEW does not add the undefined value to the ring control list.

 Use enumerated type controls to give users a list of items from which to select.
 An enumerated type control, or enum, is similar to a text or menu ring control in that both contain lists of strings through which you can cycle.
 However, enumerated type controls differ from ring controls in the following ways:

 All arithmetic functions except Increment and Decrement treat the enumerated type control the same as an unsigned integer.
-Increment increments the last enumerated value to the first, and Decrement decrements the first enumerated value to the last.
-When coercing a signed integer to an enumerated type, negative numbers are changed to equal the first enumerated value, and out-of-range positive numbers are changed to equal the last enumerated value.
-Out-of-range unsigned integers are always changed to equal the last enumerated value.
+Increment changes the last enumerated value to the first value, and Decrement changes the first enumerated value to the last value.
+When coercing a signed integer to an enumerated type, negative numbers change to equal the first enumerated value, and out-of-range positive numbers change to equal the last enumerated value.
+Out-of-range unsigned integers always change to equal the last enumerated value.